-Coral Reefs cover 1% of our ocean's floor, but supports over 25% of our marine life.
+Coral Reefs cover 1% of our ocean's floor, but support over 25% of our marine life.

 Coral reefs protect coastlines from storms and erosion, provide jobs for local communities, and offer opportunities for recreation.
 They are also are a source of food an new medicines.
 Over half a billion people depend on reefs for food, income, and protection.
 Fishing, diving, and snorkeling on and near reefs add hundreds of millions of dollars to local businesses.
 Healthy reefs also act as natural barriers, protecting coastal cities, communities, and beaches from pounding ocean waves.
 Nearly 200 million people depend on coral reefs to protect them from storm surges and waves.

 Unfortunately, we have already lost or severely damaged more than 50% of coral reefs and 85% of oyster beds worldwide.
 Studies estimate nearly all reefs will be at risk by 2050 unless action is taken now to reduce the threats.
 These alarming projections are increasingly becoming a major challenge in many parts of the world.
 This is caused by three main factors: climate change, overfishing and direct human impacts.

 We'd like to make one thing clear: that the solution to saving our coral reefs is to first and foremost, to reduce our global GHG emissions and climate impact.
 With a rise in 1.5 degrees Celcius, we could save a sliver of them, with losses between 70 and 90 % and a rise of 2 degrees C would eliminate 99 percent of today’s reefs.
 Unfortunately, preventing the latter will be a major challenge, one that the current commitments from various countries will likely be unable to meet.
 This means that we are in a "dying market", and are currently in a race against time.